gesistsa/rio/README.md

 # rio

 The aim of `rio` is to make data file I/O in R as easy as possible.
-The swiss-army knife-sytle functions `export` and `import` provide painless data file I/O experience.
+The swiss-army knife-style functions `export` and `import` provide painless data file I/O experience.

 ## example